 - Keep messages brief - usually no more than 1-3 paragraphs.
 If you write a long dissertation in response to a simple question, it’s unlikely that anyone will spend the time to read through it all.

-- Help keep discussion forums organized in their respective forums and threads.
+- Keep forums organized - Help keep discussion forums organized in their respective forums and threads.
 Make sure you understand when to reply to an existing discussion thread, and when to start a new thread for a new topic or question.
 This makes the discussion easier to follow and navigate through.

 - Focus on quality - Focus on writing a quality message not quantity.
-Messages that are motivating to read with added value and thoughts are a good use of time, and constructive pathways to learning.
+Messages that are motivating to read with added value and thoughts are a good use of time and are constructive pathways to learning.

 - Use the notification or subscription tracking features to help manage time and attention.

-- Stay on topic for the particular discussion forum it is usually important to stay on topic, and note the purpose of the forum.
+- Stay on topic - For each particular discussion forum it is usually important to stay on topic, and note the purpose of the forum.
 There are forums for different purposes.
 Be mindful not to post irrelevant links, comments, thoughts, or pictures except in the appropriate forum.

-- Be mindful of your tone - Be careful not to write anything that sounds angry or sarcastic, even as a joke, because without hearing your tone of voice, your peers might not realize you’re joking.
+- Be mindful of your tone - Be careful not to write anything that sounds angry or sarcastic, even as a joke.
+Without visual and verbal feedback, some peers might not realize you’re joking.

 - Jump in and help answer questions - Students are encouraged to jump in and help answer questions.
 If you do reply to a question from a classmate, make sure your answer is accurate, and provide a link or reference when at all possible to provide validity to your answer.
-For example, if you’re not 100% sure when the paper is due, DO NOT GUESS!
-Otherwise, it can just create confusion.
+For example, if you’re not 100% sure when the paper is due, do not guess, because this can just create more confusion.